United States Nuclear Regulatory Commission (NRC).

 USEC submitted a license application for a gas centrifuge uranium enrichment facility, known as the American Centrifuge Plant (ACP), to the NRC on August 23, 2004.
 The NRC environmental review will evaluate the potential environmental impacts associated with the proposed ACP in parallel with the NRC safety review of the license application.
 The environmental review will be documented in draft and final Environmental Impact Statements in accordance with NEPA and NRC NEPA implementing regulations at 10 CFR Part 51.

 Initially, the licensed capacity of the plant would be up to 3.5 million separative work units (SWU) [SWU relates to a measure of the work used to enrich uranium].
-USEC has requested that the NRC environmental review examine the impacts of an enrichment plant with a 7 million SWU capacity to bound potential future expansions.
+USEC has requested that the NRC environmental review examine the impacts of an enrichment Start Printed Page 78059plant with a 7 million SWU capacity to bound potential future expansions.
 Future expansion beyond 3.5 million SWU would still have to be approved by the NRC via a separate license amendment.

 No action—The no-action alternative would be to not build the proposed ACP.
 Under this alternative the NRC would not approve the license application.
 This serves as a baseline for comparison.

 Proposed action—The proposed action is the construction and operation of a gas centrifuge uranium enrichment facility located near Piketon, OH.
 Implementation of the proposed action would require the issuance of an NRC license under the provisions of 10 CFR Parts 30, 40 and 70.